1amageek/AssemblyLine/README.md

 AssemblyLine processes several tasks continuously in the background.
 Discard tasks that failed during execution during execution.

+## Why

+Processing flow of data becomes complicated year by year.
+Until a few years ago I just took a picture and uploaded it.
+Recently, it passes through multiple flow, processing photos and processing meta information as face recognition.

+Processing of data does not always succeed in all.
+Because mobile has an unstable factor.

+1. Network disconnection
+1. Insufficient memory
+1. Insufficient storage

+It is necessary to have a method to make each processing independent and to process it simple.

 ## Usage 👻

 Take example of Tesla's factory.